 - 11. Will file an amended application for certification reporting any change in the information prescribed in the application for certification within five days after the change. - D. If certified as a participating candidate, the candidate shall: - 1.
 Only accept early contributions from individuals during the exploratory and qualifying periods in accordance with A.R.S. § 16-945.
 No contributions may be accepted from political action committees, political parties or corporations; - 2.
 Not accept any private contributions, other than early contributions and a limited number of \$5 qualifying contributions; - 3.
 Make expenditures of personal monies of no more than the amounts prescribed in A.R.S. § 16-941(A)(2) for legislative candidates and for statewide office candidates; - 4.
 Conduct all campaign activity through a single campaign account.
 A participating candidate shall only deposit early contributions, qualifying contributions and Clean Elections funds into the candidate's current campaign account.
 The campaign account shall not be used for any non-direct campaign purpose as provided in Article 7 of these rules; - 5.
 Attend a Commission sponsored candidate training class within 60 days of being certified or within 60 days of the beginning of the qualifying period if the candidate is certified before the beginning of the qualifying period.
 If the candidate is unable to attend a training class, the candidate shall: - a.
 Notify the Commission that the candidate is unable to attend a training class.
 The Commission then will send that person the Commission training materials; and - b.
 The candidate shall sign and send to the Commission a statement certifying that he or she has received and reviewed the Commission training materials; and - 6.
 Limit campaign expenditures.
 Prior to qualifying for Clean Elections funding, a candidate shall not incur debt, or make an expenditure in excess of the amount of cash on hand.
-Upon approval for funding by the Secretary of State, a candidate may incur debt, or make expenditures, not to exceed the sum of the cash on hand and the applicable spending limit. - E. Loans.
-A participating candidate may accept an individual contribution as a loan or may loan his or her campaign committee personal monies during the exploratory and qualifying periods only.
-The total sum of the contribution received or personal funds and loans shall not exceed the expenditure limits set forth in A.R.S. § 16-941(A)(1) and (2).
-If the loan is to be repaid, the loans shall be repaid promptly upon receipt of Clean Elections funds if the participating candidate qualifies for Clean Elections funding.
-Loans from a financial institution or bank, to a candidate used for the purpose of influencing that candidate's election shall be considered personal monies and shall not exceed the personal monies expenditure limits set forth in A.R.S. § 16-941(A)(2). - F. A participating candidate may raise early contributions for election to one office and choose to run for election to another office. - G. Contributions to officeholder expense accounts are subject to the restrictions of A.R.S. § 41-1234.01, contributions prohibited during session; exceptions.
+Upon approval for funding by the Secretary of State, a candidate may incur debt, or make expenditures, not to exceed the sum of the cash on hand and the applicable spending limit. - E. A participating candidate may raise early contributions for election to one office and choose to run for election to another office. - F. Contributions to officeholder expense accounts are subject to the restrictions of A.R.S. § 41-1234.01, contributions prohibited during session; exceptions.